stephenjfox/CustomExtensions/README.md

   - The implementation is fare from perfect,
 - Covers some of the bases overlooked but Google's Guava
 - Though the code isn't as impressive, mind you, there are functions I haven't seen elsewhere
+- Check out the Collections package.
+There's a lot in there that I'm proud of.
+  - Especially some of the more advanced generics programming you can do.
+    - Great example: com.fox.collections.CollectionExtension.castBetter()

+- MathExtension takes the guess work out of using Random.
+  - Will do more in the future.

 ### Where it is
 As of 24/09/2015, it's useable.